 Cluster Configuration

-ClusterConfig acts the sole source of truth for all global configurations and settings for the Cordium Cluster.
+ClusterConfig acts as the sole source of truth for all global configurations and settings for the Cordium Cluster.
 It controls Space ownership policy, Workspace storage class selection, cluster-wide resource limits, and Workspace timeouts.
 There is exactly one ClusterConfig per Cordium Cluster.
 It is created automatically at installation time and updated via cordium man apply.

 Space